A European standard of living within a Mediterranean setting

 To view the official government website for this programme, please click here.

 Malta Residency Application Process

 Prepare application and supporting documents.

 "Our experienced team are here to guide you every step of the way.
-We've helped well over 500 high net worth individuals over the past four years.
+We've helped well over 500 individuals and their families over the past eight years.
 We're here to discuss your needs and offer advice, so please do get in touch."